KamabokoDesign/atlas-wp/README.md

 11. Show in GraphQL `Yes`
 12. GraphQL Field Name `acfTeamMember`

 More fields should show up in your CPT!
-For more info [check our this tutorial](https://www.youtube.com/watch?v=Yp9zq384X5c&ab_channel=Gatsby)
+For more info [check out this tutorial](https://www.youtube.com/watch?v=Yp9zq384X5c&ab_channel=Gatsby)